cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 ## Launcher

 Webots is distributed with a controller launcher.
-It must be used to start any controller file.
+It must be used to start any extern controller file.
 Compatible file types are listed below:
 * **Executables**: no extension on Linux/macOS and `.exe` on Windows.
 * **Python**: `.py`.
 * **Java**: `.jar` and `.class`.
 * **Matlab**: `.m`.

 The `WEBOTS_HOME` environment variable must be set to the installation folder of Webots.
 For example:

 ```bash
 export WEBOTS_HOME=/home/username/webots